winitzki/scall/tutorial/programming_dhall.md

 let example1BInf : InfTree2 Natural = leafBInf Natural 123
 let example2BInf : InfTree2 Text = branchBInf Text (branchBInf Text (leafBInf Text "a") (leafBInf Text "b")) (leafBInf Text "c")
 ```
-These   trees are similar to values of the least fixpoint type `Tree2 Natural` that we built before.
+These  finite trees are similar to values of the least fixpoint type `Tree2 Natural` that we built before.

-In addition to finite trees, the greatest fixpoint type `InfTree2 a` also supports  values that can be viewed as "infinite" trees.
+In addition to finite trees, the greatest fixpoint type `InfTree2 a` also supports  values that can be viewed as infinite trees.

 To build infinite trees, we need more general data constructors that use  `makeGFix` directly.
 Unlike the case with the least fixpoints, there is no fixed set of constructors that is sufficient to create all possible values of a greatest fixpoint type.